seanbutler/3DWebTechCourse/_worksheets/07-HTMLUI.markdown

 ## Aims and Objectives
 - create some HUD elements in the web page
-- update them from within Javascript
+- update them from within Javascript using data from the 3d scene

-## Introduction

 ## Step 0 -
 Make sure you duplicate your project into a new dir and work there so you have a history to go back to if you need to.